 In recent years, the need for guardians to understand mental health has become necessary and parents choosing a guardian should ask if their guardianship company has staff who have had mental health training.

-As part of being a UK Tier 4 visa sponsor (soon to be replaced but the Child Student visa,) schools are responsible for their international students at all times, both during term time and also during the school holidays, if they remain in the UK.
+As part of being a Child Student visa sponsor, schools are responsible for their international students at all times, both during term time and also during the school holidays, if they remain in the UK.
 Although most schools close their boarding houses during the school holidays, they still need to report the the UKVI on a student movements.
 Schools rely on guardians to make holiday arrangements and to provide information on where a student will be staying for all students and not just those on Child Student visas.

-Guardians have also played an important role during the Coronavirus pandemic, providing quarantine facilities before students arrive at school and organising residential holiday programmes in addition to host family stay for students that are not returning home in the school holidays.
-Bright World has also assisted partner schools by following advice from The Department for Education and helping to isolate non-symptomatic or Covid positive students .
+Guardians have also played an important role during the Covid-19 pandemic, providing quarantine facilities before students arrive at school and organising residential holiday programmes in addition to host family stay for students that are not returning home in the school holidays.

 Guardianship remains an unregulated industry in the UK.
 Any individual can set themselves up as a guardian and start looking after students.
 In an effort to ensure the safety and wellbeing of their international students, many schools are now recommending that parents look for a guardian that has been accredited by AEGIS (the Association for the education and Guardianship of International Students).